You’re the paediatric registrar on call. You get a call from ED, who have kindly performed blood tests on a 4-year-old who ‘looks a bit dry’.

 Salbutamol 2.5- 5mg via nebuliser (can be repeated).

 Metabolic acidosis (as mentioned above) is not your friend in hyperkalaemia.
 We can cause the opposite effect (moving potassium back into cells) by making the environment more alkalotic.
 Cue sodium bicarbonate.
-BUT this will only work in an acidotic environment AND there is evidence to suggest that ISOTONIC bicarbonate preparations (8.4% is HYPERTONIC) are more effective (remember we mentioned the effect of a hyperosmolar extracellular environment).
+However this will only work in an acidotic environment.
+Evidence suggests that ISOTONIC bicarbonate preparations (8.4% is HYPERTONIC) are more effective (remember we mentioned the effect of a hyperosmolar extracellular environment).

 Sodium Bicarbonate 1mmol/ kg or ‘half correction’ (0.15x weight x base deficit).